AnandIyer98/Neural_Machine_Translation_Tensorflow/README.md

-# :earth_africa: Neural_Machine_Translation_Tensorflow
+# Neural_Machine_Translation_Tensorflow
-Implementation of a NMT model using the latest version of tensorflow. \
+:earth_africa: Implementation of a NMT model using the latest version of tensorflow. \
-The model translates from english to german. :uk: :arrow_right: :de:
+The model translates from english to german.

 ## Prerequisites
 - Tensorflow 1.8